National Institute of Technology, Srinagar: Campus and student life

-For the first three years of Btech, each hostel room is shared by 5 students each while in the 4th year each student is allotted a single room in the Jhelum hostel.
-The rooms in the Jhelum hostel are allotted on the basis of CGPA(up to the 5th semester).
-The students who are not able to get a single room in the Jhelum hostel are allotted Dal hostels where the students reside in the ratio of 2 students per room.
+For the first three years of Btech, each hostel room is shared by 5 students each while in the 4th year, each student is allotted a single room in the Jhelum hostel.
+The rooms in the Jhelum hostel are allotted based on CGPA(up to the 5th semester).
+The students who are not able to get a single room in the Jhelum hostel are allotted the Dal hostels, where the students reside in the ratio of 2 students per room.
 The M-tech students and Ph.D. scholars are allotted the Tawi hostel during their stay on the campus.
 In the Tawi hostel, each room is shared by three students.

-There is a Common Hall, adjacent to the hostels, which provides facilities for indoor games like table-tennis and carom, along with a gymnasium.
-The Institute has a Maintenance Engineering Centre set up under the Indo-Italian collaboration.
+There is a Common Hall, adjacent to the hostels, which provides facilities for indoor games like table tennis and carom, along with a gymnasium.
+The institute has a Maintenance Engineering Centre set up under the Indo-Italian collaboration.
 The center caters to the maintenance engineering needs of the Institute and the region as a whole in respect of research, consultancy, and academics.

-Technical festival
+Technical Festival

 Techvaganza is the National Level Technical Festival (Tech-Fest) of NIT Srinagar.
 It usually occurs in the month of April every year.